Tancredo Neves: State legislator and federal minister

 As Minister of Justice, he opened investigations into several cases of torture and exploitation of minors.
 He closed the Service of Assistance to Minors (SAM) after journalist Villas-Boas Corrêa's denunciation.
 He visited the location with the journalist in the middle of the night.
 He ordered that the doors be broken open, and they found inside the place dirty beds and girls who were "piled up as rags" and had injuries.
 Without hesitation, the very next day, Neves ordered the place to be closed for investigations and renovation.

-He resigned as minister after Vargas' suicide on 24 August 1954, twenty days after the assault against journalist Carlos Lacerda.
+He resigned as minister after Vargas's suicide on 24 August 1954, twenty days after the assault against journalist Carlos Lacerda.
 The incident resulted in the death of Major Rubens Florentino Vaz of the Brazilian Air Force, and generated a great political crisis.
 Café Filho then took office as President.

 According to the Getúlio Vargas Foundation, Neves would have received a copy of Vargas's Testament-letter, which would be revealed at the time of his death.
-But, Leonel Brizola's version of the story is different, according to him, it was João Goulart who received it and who read it at Vargas' funeral in São Borja.
+But, Leonel Brizola's version of the story is different, according to him, it was João Goulart who received it and who read it at Vargas's funeral in São Borja.
 Neves was giften a Parker-21 fountain pen by Vargas, since then been passed down to his grandson, Aécio Neves, former Governor of Minas Gerais.

 Journalist Pedro Jorge de Castro narrated in his book Carlos Castelo Branco – Brazil's Journalist, the episode about the fountain pen, saying that once the meeting with the ministers was over, Vargas went up to his apartment at the Catete Palace and then turned to bid goodbye to Minister of Justice, Neves, and gave him the gold Parker-21 pen, and said before taking his life: "To the sure friend, in unsure times."

 Benedito Valadares, Juscelino Kubitschek and Getúlio Vargas were Neves's main mentors in politics.
 Neves remained loyal to Vargas's memory, opposing João Café Filho's administration, and was one of the people who articulated Juscelino Kubitschek's candidacy as president, in the 1955 elections.
 Because he had not left his post in Vargas's ministry, Neves did not run for re-election as congressman in October 1954.
 He was nominated President of Credit Bank of Minas Gerais by Governor Clóvis Salgado da Gama.

-In 1956 Juscelino Kubitschek nominated Neves for the carteira de redesconto (board of directors) of the Bank of Brazil, which he was a part of until 1958, when he was nominated secretary of Treasury under Bias Fortes' administration.
+In 1956 Juscelino Kubitschek nominated Neves for the carteira de redesconto (board of directors) of the Bank of Brazil, which he was a part of until 1958, when he was nominated secretary of Treasury under Bias Fortes's administration.
 Taking the post as Secretary of Finance, which he served until 1960, fact that stopped Neves from running the legislative elections in 1958.
 He then left the post in order to run for governor of Minas Gerais, but was defeated by José de Magalhães Pinto of the National Democratic Union.